debrde/Azure-ICS-lab/README.md

 # Introduction
-Creating an ICS simulation environment for exploration and learning.
+Files and templates to create an automated ICS simulation environment for exploration and learning.
 This environment is based on the following sources:
 + https://openplcproject.github.io/
 + https://dial.uclouvain.be/memoire/ucl/fr/object/thesis%3A14706/datastream/PDF_01/view